EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Spells/Divine_Spells.md

 Additional Actions: Yes
 Range: Melee/Full
 Increases offensive penalty: Yes
 Description: You begin praying to your god to help target of this spell survive.
 You throw Spell test and on success you heal 3 wounds.
-On failiure you halve all healing done by the spell.
+On failed test you halve all healing done by the spell.
 For 1 additional *Action token* you can change range from Melee to Full.
 For 1 additional *Action token* you can add additional healing of 1 *Wound*.
 For each spell level above 2nd you can add additional healing of 1 *Wound*.